antonioaversa/taxes/README.md

 A reset event, however, is different from simply removing all the events of the previous year and start fresh, as it allows to keep the history of all the events, and match, for example, sell events within the year of interest to buy events in previous years, according CUMP and PEPS methodologies.

+Because all non-ticker-related events are taken into account for each ticker-specific processing, and because reset is a non-ticker-related event, you only need two reset events per year: one for the stocks and one for the crypto.

 #### Stocks reset event